moulecorp/pasthis/README.md

 4. Make sure that the folder is _readable_ and _writable_ by www-data, since this is required by php to be able to create the sqlite database

+It is recommanded to call the cron method on a regular basis to avoid an unwanted growing database and to delete expired pastes (also as a security concern).
+To do this on a GNU/Linux machine edit the /etc/crontab file and add the following line:

+		@daily www-data php /path/to/pasthis/index.php

 ## Specifications:
   - Pasthis MUST supports color highlighting
   - Pasthis SHOULD be able to work without JS if necessary